 As of the November 8th deadline, 10 firms had submitted a proposal.
 At its December 3rd continuation meeting, the Commission modified the standards in the Request for Proposals, setting the maximum monthly retainer at \$6,000, and the fee for extra-legal work at \$175 an hour, and that the City wouldn't pay the costs for travel, copying, postage and paralegal legal services.
 The City Manager was directed to send the new standards to the 10 firms.
 The deadline for their responses was Friday, December 20, 2019.
 As of that date, five firms submitted a response, which were reviewed by the Commission at its January 6, 2020, meeting.
 The Commission interviewed the five firms at a special meeting on Monday, January 13th and at its continuation meeting on January 14th selected the firm of Paul, Elkind, Branz & Paul of DeLand.
 The current City Attorney, James Wilson, has drafted a contract, to which the law firm has made several proposed changes.
-The Commission will review the contract at its February 3rd meeting.
+The Commission reviewed the contract at its February 3rd meeting, deleted wording that provide payment of \$175 an hour for any regular work done in excess of 35 hours a month, and asked the City Attorney to discuss this change the Paul, Elkind, Branz & Paul.